 He yawned, as I helped him to his room.
-He looked so pale and tired; it
+He looked so pale and

-drove the wagon toward the west.
-It has been two weeks since we left
+We drove the wagon toward the west.
+It has been two weeks since

-the evening of the half moon, we came upon two men lying
+Near the evening of the half moon, we came upon two men lying

 over.
 When I was in the reservation, I met him.

-gently took them into the wagons.
-The younger one was in worse shape than
+We gently took them into the wagons.
+The younger one was in

-worried about the yellow-haired one, a hit on the head like
+I worried about the yellow-haired one, a hit on the head like

 “Mark!”
 Millie’s voice rang as I heard her through my tears.